READ's Board of Directors

 He and his wife, Denise Brown Brison, a good Dickson girl who didn't hold his Fairview roots against him, have been together 38 years.
 They enjoy spending time with son Todd, daughter-in-love Kate (since 2012), and son Ian, all Dickson County High graduates.

 Randy has been a journalist, editor, teacher, coach, student data manager, and entrepreneur.
-He left Dickson County (TN) Schools in 2019 to continue running Tennessee Schools Reporting Services LLC, a company literally built in a basement (more info here).
+He left Dickson County (TN) Schools in 2019 to continue running Tennessee Schools Reporting Services LLC.
+He currently works as a freelance tech support staffer.

 Since Randy kept novels, magazines, and comic books hidden inside textbooks while in junior and high school classes, it is appropriate that he is board member for an organization called "READ."